Shiva4004/QVZ-Linux-Subsystem-for-Windows/README.md

 ## Core Technical Focus

-QVZ-LSW focuses on the **earliest and most critical phase of Windows execution**: the loader.
+QVZ-LOW focuses on the **earliest and most critical phase of Windows execution**: the loader.

 Key technical areas include: